pgroonga/pgroonga.github.io/news/index.md

   * Required Groonga 6.1.1 or later.

-  * [[`pgroonga-check`](../reference/modules/pgroonga-check.html)] Added.
+  * [[`pgroonga_check`](../reference/modules/pgroonga-check.html)] Added.
 It checks PGroonga database consistency on startup.
 If PGroonga database is broken, it tries to recover the database.
-    TODO: DOCUMENT ME.

   * Supported applying WAL on `INSERT`.

   * [[`CREATE INDEX USING pgroonga`](../reference/create-index-using-pgroonga.html)] Supported token filters.
 [GitHub#32][Reported by Tim Bellefleur]
-    TODO: DOCUMENT ME.

   * [[Windows](../install/windows.html)] Supported PostgreSQL 9.5.6.